 Percentage fee charged to the acquirer by the cardholder's card issuing bank.
 There are over 100 variations of interchange fees possible.
 These fees are published on Card Scheme websites (such as Mastercard and Visa).
 The factors that determine the interchange fee are: transaction type (card-present or card-not-present); type of card used (consumer, corporate, specific type card) and most importantly the country location of merchant and location of card issuing bank.
 For example the Visa interchange fee for a UK merchant selling online to UK or EU cardholders is as low as 0.20%, whereas if the same merchant would sell internationally to non-EU issued cards, the interchange fee can be as high as 2.00%.

-First "plus"; this is a fee charged to the acquirer by the Card Associations (Visa, MasterCard) for using their network.
-These fees are typically lower than interchange raging from 0.10% up to 0.65% for e-commerce and MOTO Visa/MasterCard transactions.
+First "plus"; this is a fee charged to the acquirer by the Card Scheme (Visa, MasterCard) for using their network.
+These fees are typically lower than interchange raging from 0.10% up to 0.65% for e-commerce.
+POS and MOTO transactions.
 Same as interchange fee, the card scheme fee is based on transaction type, card type and geographical relation between merchant and cardholder's issuing bank.

 Second "plus"; a margin added by the acquirer or payment provider (processor) for providing card processing services.
 This is the source of profit for providers, meaning these can vary from one to other.
 It is mostly based on provider's risk exposure and merchant's MCC category code (High Risk MCC List).
 Rule of thumb with many providers is to charge a 1.00% markup (100 basis points), however with high volume merchants or lower risk categories this fee can usually go down to 0.50% or less.